anseki/htmlclean/README.md

 ### Options

-You can specify an `options` Object to second argument.
+You can specify an `options` Object for second argument.
 This Object can have following properties.

 #### `protect`

 *Type:* RegExp or Array

-Texts which are matched to this RegExp are protected in addition to above [Protecting](#protecting) list.
+Texts which are matched to this RegExp are protected in addition to [Protecting](#protecting) list.
 Multiple RegExps can be specified via an Array.

 #### `unprotect`

 *Type:* RegExp or Array

-Texts which are matched to this RegExp are cleaned even if those text are included in above [Protecting](#protecting) list.
+Texts which are matched to this RegExp are cleaned even if those text are included in [Protecting](#protecting) list.
 Multiple RegExps can be specified via an Array.

 For example, a HTML source as template in `<script type="text/x-handlebars-template">` is cleaned via following code: